Education and Training

 - Attendance at the program implementation educator training is required.

-- Program implementation training will be held during the fall semester.
+- Program implementation training will be held during the school year.
 This training is required before career education program approval for the Career Pathways for the Teaching Professions program is completed.

 - Additional training opportunities will be offered periodically.